 Need support with the Digital Operational Resilience Act?
 Vision Compliance helps financial entities across the EU achieve and maintain DORA compliance — from initial gap analysis through implementation, testing, and ongoing monitoring.

-Robert Lozo, mag. iur., is a Partner at Vision Compliance specializing in EU regulatory compliance.
-He advises organizations on GDPR, NIS2, AI Act, and financial regulation, delivering audit-ready documentation and compliance roadmaps across regulated industries.
+Robert advises organisations on GDPR, NIS2, AI Act, and financial regulation, delivering audit-ready documentation and compliance roadmaps across regulated industries.